 This mapping exercise has highlighted some important potential issues for access to mammography and early diagnosis services to consider, particularly as the mammography screening program intends to reach more people.
 By producing maps of the location of mammography services, it is evident that there is consistent provision of services in some areas, and a lack of provision in others.
 However, it should be acknowledged that limitations exist with regard to the datasets and information used in this mapping exercise.

-Due to a limitation in resources and time required for data collection, this study does not offer a complete information on private sector facilities.
-In addition, it is unknown to what extent women from low-resource or socially disadvantaged areas of the city are willing and able to travel to the central part of the city to achieve routine breast health care.
+Data on services provided in private sector hospitals and clinics are lacking impeded due to availability of resources and time required for data collection.
+In addition, it is unknown to what extent women from low-resourced or socially disadvantaged areas of the city are willing and able to travel to the central part of the city to achieve routine breast health care.
 Willingness to do this may depend on funding to defray transportation costs, excess capacity at central facilities, willingness to see women from other parts of the city and-critically-knowledge and awareness of clients, particularly poor clients, of the importance of having regular mammograms.